ABRG-Models/morphologica/README.install.mac.md

 Computer vision.
 Used to save views of the OpenGL environment. morph::HdfData is also OpenCV-aware (and can save cv::Points and cv::Mats).
-I compiled OpenCV master from git that's probably about version 4.4.0.
+I compiled OpenCV master from git.
+That probably corresponded to version 4.4.0.
 OpenCV versions as old as 3.2.0 also work.

 ```sh
 mkdir -p ~/src